developer-friendly/blog/docs/posts/0010-cert-manager.md

 tofu apply tfplan
 ```

+???+ question "Why Applying Two Times?"

+      The values in a TF `for_each` must be known at the time of planning,
+      [aka, static values].

+      And since that is not the case with `aws_route53_zone.this.name_servers`,
+      we have to make sure to create the Hosted Zone first before passing its
+      output to another resource.

 We should have our AWS Route53 Hosted Zone created as you see in the screenshot
 below.